0% deposit mortgages: what are they and how can I get one?

 Buying your own home is a dream for millions of people in the UK, yet affordability can be a huge barrier to getting onto the housing ladder.

-If you’re struggling to save up that vital deposit to make your home ownership dream a reality, one option could be a 0% deposit mortgage, also known as a 100% mortgage or no-deposit mortgage
+If you’re struggling to save up that vital deposit to make your home ownership dream a reality, one option could be a 0% deposit mortgage, also known as a 100% mortgage or no-deposit mortgage.

 We’ll explain everything you need to know about 0% deposit mortgages, including the pros and cons.

-What is a 0% deposit mortgage?
+What is a 0% deposit mortgage in the UK?

 Usually, when you buy a home, you have to put down a deposit; this can be as little as 5% but is usually around 10%-20% of the property’s value.